talitore/99-projects/README.md

 99-projects
 ===========

-99-projects in Ruby and Python
+99-projects in Ruby and Python from https://github.com/karan/Projects